kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

           `export SOURCE_CREDS="<dockerhub username>:<dockerhub api key>"`
             > **Note**: the credentials support on the agent request is a tactical solution for the short-term proof of concept to allow more images to be pulled and tested.
-Once we have support for getting keys into the kata guest using the attestation-agent and/or KBS I'd expect container registry credentials to be looked up using that mechanism.
+Once we have support for getting keys into the Kata guest image using the attestation-agent and/or KBS I'd expect container registry credentials to be looked up using that mechanism.

             > **Note**: the native rust implementation doesn't current flow credentials at the moment, so use